akeneo/pim-helpcenter/content/updates/2020-07/1-associations-with-quantities.md

 ![This is a product set composed of different associated products with quantities](../img/ryland-extending-dining-table-and-4-chairs-set-walnut-and-black_made.com.png)

-This new feature was highly requested, why not giving it a try right now ? :)
+This new feature was highly requested, why not giving it a try right now? :)

 ::: more
 [What are association types?](../articles/manage-your-association-types.html)